houzyk/thephilosophicalcode/HelloComputer/HelloComputer.md

 • Section 1.
 Inspired by Analytic Philosophers, I talk about the method behind answering the question "what is it that computers conceptually do?".

 • Section 2.
-I propose my answer (dubbed "The Linguistic Answer") to what they conceptually do.
+I propose an answer (dubbed "The Linguistic Answer") to what they conceptually do.
 Fundamentally, the Linguistic Answer characterizes Computation as **symbolic manipulation**.

 • Section 3.
 I take a slight detour in talking about the relationship between our Linguistic Answer and two programming paradigms- imperative languages (like JS) and declarative languages (like Haskell).